NikitaSandhu0096/C0766552_W2020_MAD3125_FP/README.md

 - A Billing system is created to keep a track of the bills of particular users.
 - New Bills can be added that can be of Hydro, Mobile and Internet type.
 - New Customers can be added.
+- Only a fixed email id and password is used to access the app.

 ### References
 - https://www.flaticon.com/free-icon/bill_950258?term=bill&page=1&position=29